CURRENT NEWS

 SERVICE OF REQUIRED TAX RETURNS

 When serving the Trustee with copies of tax returns pursuant to 11 U.S.C. § 521 or Fed.
 R. Bankr.
 Proc.
-4002, the Trustee requests that properly redacted pdf's of the returns be emailed to documents@ch13bham.com.
+4002, the Trustee requests that properly redacted pdf's of the returns be transmitted to the Trustee’s office using the Document Delivery Portal.
+Please read Section 27 of this web page for more information.
 As a reminder, when the service of tax returns upon the Trustee is required, they must be served separately from any filing with the U.S. Bankruptcy Clerk since the Trustee does not have access to tax returns filed in the Clerk's CM/ECF system.
-The email as well as the attachment must include the case number, the debtor's last name, and the year of the tax return for proper and timely identification.
-Example: 0901234_debtor_08taxrtn.

 CHANGE REGARDING CONVERSION REFUND CHECKS